 Death in service

-If the person was still in employment when they died, they may have ‘death in service’ cover.
-This is a work benefit which could pay out a tax-free lump sum to the family or other beneficiaries.
+If the person was still in employment when they died, they may have 'death in service' cover.
+This is a work benefit that could pay out a tax-free lump sum to the family or other beneficiaries.
 Check with their employer.

 When someone dies, any money owed will come out of their estate first.
 Debts include rent, credit card balances and car loans.
 The estate has to pay off outstanding debts in a set order so it’s important to find out about any debts early on.